-- Take each fig half and wrap a slice of bacon all the way around it.
+- Take each fig half and wrap a slice of bacon around it.
 Place on the prepared baking sheet and repeat with the remaining figs.

 - Brush each fig with maple syrup and then place in the oven and bake for 15-20 minutes or until the bacon is crisp and caramelized.

-- Remove the pecans from the skillet and place on a parchment lined plate in a single layer.
-Allow to cool.
+- Remove the pecans from the skillet and place them on a parchment-lined plate in a single layer.
+Allow them to cool completely.

-- To assemble the salad, add the greens to large salad bowl.
-Add the bacon wrapped figs, apples and pecans.
+- To assemble the salad, add the greens to a large salad bowl.
+Add the bacon-wrapped figs, apples, and pecans.

-- Sprinkle on both cheeses and then drizzle with dressing.
+- Sprinkle on both kinds of cheese and then drizzle with dressing.